laiongabriel/bikcraft-origamid/README.md

 # Bikcraft

-Final project of Origamid's HTML and CSS course for beginners.
-All content on the page is fictitious and for illustrative purposes only.
+The Bikcraft project was developed during Origamid's HTML and CSS course for beginners.
+During the course we learned concepts such as semantic HTML, optimization of CSS files and images.